This site is not affiliated with any auto parts manufacturer or repair shop. All prices are estimates based on national averages.

 Midas versus other chain shops

 On price, Midas typically lands within $30 of Firestone Complete Auto Care and slightly above Pep Boys ($25 to $75 higher per pair).
-The differentiator on Midas is the nationwide labor warranty, which Firestone matches but Pep Boys does not.
+The chains differ mainly on warranty structure: Firestone warrants both parts and the labor for 12 months or 12,000 miles, Midas leans on its lifetime parts guarantee with labor billed separately once the initial window passes, and Pep Boys' standard service coverage is the shortest of the three.
 On scheduling, Midas typically has shorter same-day or next-day availability than Firestone, which tends to book out 3 to 5 days in advance in busier metros.

 For ADAS-equipped vehicles, none of the major chains do their own forward-camera calibration.
 The work is referred to the dealer at $150 to $400.
 If your vehicle has Toyota Safety Sense, Honda Sensing, Subaru EyeSight, Ford Co-Pilot 360, or GM Safety Assist, expect a referred-out ADAS step regardless of which chain you choose.
 Budget that into the total job cost upfront.